 Related Expertise: Public Sector

-Regardless of the election outcome, a large number of new leaders will be taking the helm of agencies across government.
+New leaders will be taking the helm of agencies across Washington, DC, early next year.
 Here’s how they can manage their transitions effectively.

 Presidential transitions, whether a second term for a current administration or the first term for a new president, are a hallmark of US democracy.
 In the former case, history suggests that more than 40% of senior political-appointee positions—including many department and agency leaders—will turn over between the time of the election and six months after inauguration.
 In the latter case, a new administration will need to fill about 4,000 positions, including 1,200 that require Senate confirmation.
 The bottom line: a large number of new leaders will be taking the helm at agencies throughout the federal government—a bureaucracy with a $4.7 trillion budget and a workforce of 4 million people.